Unfortunately, a lot of people think that grit and oyster shells are the same things. They are not.

-Remember grit and oyster shell are necessities for your hens’ health and welfare.
+Remember grit and oyster shells are necessities for your hens’ health and welfare.
 Add these goodies to the menu for your hens to keep them healthy and active.

 Both items are cheap enough and will last a long time.
 I usually buy bags of 50lb oyster shell and 25lb grit; both will last for months and I have 50+ birds.

-You can simply place some grit and oyster shell in separate bowls and your hens will self-regulate their intake.
+You can simply place some grit and oyster shells in separate bowls and your hens will self-regulate their intake.